QoifoQ/linyiqi.github.io/_pages/publications.md

 ## Ongoing Project
 - - -
 * On the estimation of endogenous treatment effects without classical (linearly) valid instruments.
+(Almost Ready to submit)
 * Reinforcement learning with high-dimensional Q-learning and endogenous reward.